kri88/Javascript-algorithms/README.md

 # Javascript-algorithms
-Collection of Javascript algorithms for lerning purposes
+Collection of Javascript algorithms for learning purposes

 Please contribute, but not very simple algorithms.